 1. Exposure To Hazardous Substances In The Air

 The air around us is polluted with a plethora of chemicals released in it.
 The major causes are burning of fossil fuels, emission of toxic waste by the industries, release of ammonia due to modern agricultural practices, and release of dust and chemicals during the mining process.
+Each one of these gives rise to a different health issue.

 Burning of fossil fuels releases carbon monoxide into the air, which is the primary reason for ozone depletion and global warming.
 Breathing such air has shown decreased functioning of lungs and respiratory inflammation.
 Studies show a marked increase in the number of patients with coughing and wheezing problems who spent more than 2 hours of their time in heavy traffic.